tychonievich/coa2-s2019/markdown/cache.md

 that if one address is accessed nearby addresses will soon be accessed as well.

-The most common way to do this is that when address `x` is accessed, all addresses with the same high-order bits are loaded into the cache, thus making a larger *block*.
+The most common way to do this is that when address `x` is accessed, all addresses with the same high-order bits are loaded into the cache;
+the data thus fetched is called a *block*.
-The *tag* is thus not the full address, just the higher-order bits.
+The *tag* of a block is not the full address, just the higher-order bits that all bytes in the block share.

 {.example ...}
-Suppose a cache is designed with 32-byte blocks.
+Suppose a cache is designed with 64-byte blocks.
 When accessing address `0x12345678`, all bytes with addresses between `0x12345640` and `0x1234567F`